AliceGem/E-GLIF/eglif_module/README.md

 To use the latest version of custom NEST models for cerebellar simulations, refer to https://github.com/dbbs-lab/cereb-nest, compatible with NEST 2.18.0

-The version in the current folder is compatible with NEST 2.14 and is now deprecated.
+Attention!!
+The version in the current folder is compatible with NEST 2.14 and is now deprecated!

-TO COMPILE and INSTALL the module
+TO COMPILE and INSTALL the module:

 ```
 $ cd <path_eglif_module>

 $ cd ..

-$ mkdir ceglif_module_build
+$ mkdir eglif_module_build

 $ cd eglif_module_build